 Audio descriptions are an additional audio track within a video that describes what is on the screen that’s not spoken.
 Designed to meet the needs of visually impaired users, these helpful narratives are sometimes called descriptive video.

 Audio description tracks fill in information that may be missing in the standard audio track, but is displayed to viewers visually.
 This information may include information about actions being taken, characters, scene changes, and more.

 Audio Description Helps Paint a Comprehensive Picture for the Visually Impaired

 Imagine a video for a history course on 17th century Holland; the screen shows the image of a painting by Vermeer.
 The standard audio track may offer information relating to the painting, but doesn’t provide a student who cannot see the screen any information about exactly what is on the screen.

-Using Audio Descriptions
+Using Audio Descriptions in Your Video Content

-Audio description tracks enable the user to toggle between two audio stream; one is the standard audio for the video, while the other is the additional audio description.
+Audio description tracks enable the user to toggle between two audio streams, including the standard audio and the additional audio description.

 - Video creators can opt to include audio descriptions in their main soundtrack.
 While this can be challenging, it saves any need for an additional track.
 For instance, an instructor might say, “the screen shows a PowerPoint slide detailing…”.